 Just as I hoped, the sunkissed Gondwana-green rainforest of two days ago has become a different world, obscured in the sea of milky grey.
 The towering Antarctic beech trees are like ghosts in the mist and it’s not until we are right upon them that the details of the forest come into focus.

 Looking up at the intricate canopy of staghorns, mosses and vines is a welcome distraction from the shake in my knees and my toes sliding dangerously close to the front of my boots.
 Not to mention we’re now in a light yet freezing rain that’s turning the track into a slippery dip.
-Sam’s been using poles for the first time in several years of multi-day hiking and, clearly taken by their effectiveness, practically skis down the mountain.
+Sam’s been using poles for the first time ever and practically skis down the mountain.
 I’m not as keen to get back so quickly.
-Barrington Tops is like nowhere else I’ve ever walked, and with uncertainty continuing its reign over both the natural and travel worlds, I’d be kicking myself if I didn’t try to savour every last moment of this.
+Barrington Tops is like nowhere else I’ve ever walked, and with uncertainty continuing its reign over both the natural and travel worlds, I’d be kicking myself if I didn’t savour every last moment of this.

 Things to know